 Artichoke has been designing kitchens for country houses in Somerset for over 20 years.
-We are based in Somerset, and most of our cabinet-makers and kitchen designers live in the county.
+We are based here, and most of our cabinet-makers and kitchen designers are Somerset born and bread.

-Most of our Somerset projects are mainly in and around Bath, but more recently we’ve been asked to undertake larger country house projects, in particular around Wells, Shepton, Bruton and Frome.
-The surrounding villages, such as Batcombe, Ditcheat, Butleigh, Pennard and North and South Brewham are also particularly popular now among Londoners moving to our fantastic county.
+We do many projects in and around Bath, but more recently we’ve been asked to undertake larger country house projects, in particular around Wells, Shepton, Bruton and Frome.
+The surrounding villages, such as Batcombe, Ditcheat, Butleigh, Pennard and North and South Brewham are also particularly popular among Londoners moving to our fantastic county.

 We were particularly excited to have been recently involved in designing a kitchen, library and gun room for a large residential project in a medieval farmhouse in Bruton, and also a bespoke kitchen for a large Grade II listed Regency house in Dinder near Wells.